h1romas4/m5stack-chipstream/README.md

 This is a test to port [C++'s ymfm and Rust's vgmplay](https://github.com/h1romas4/libymfm.wasm) to ESP32(Xtensa).

 The repository is a work in progress.
-Still very slow and impractical.
-It may be a good reference for Rust builds in Xtensa.
+Still slow and impractical.

 - [M5Stack Core2](https://docs.m5stack.com/en/core/core2)
 - [M5Stack RCA Module (I2S)](https://docs.m5stack.com/ja/module/RCA%20Module%2013.2)

+## TODO

+- [ ] The transfer of PCM waveforms from Rust to C is shifted depending on the memory state.
+(Is it due to alignment?)
+- [ ] There is no interface to stop playback.

 ## Build